finos/common-domain-model/documentation/source/documentation.rst

 ** Adjusting dates given a holiday calendar.
 * Mathematical functions.
 Functions such as sum, absolute, and average are widely understood, so are not redefined in the model.

-.. _function scope matrix: Portal_
+.. _function coverage matrix: Portal_

 Modelling Approach
 ^^^^^^^^^^^^^^^^^^